Learning Performance Improving Code Edits with pie

 Benchmarking programs is easy; but benchmarking programs in a reproducible and deterministic manner is very hard.
 It is important, because we want to compare the performance of different models on the same set of programs irrespective of a reserarcher's server configuration.
 Moreover, you can even wind up in scenarios where you can benchmark the same exact program and accidentally believe one is much faster than the other.

 We built a custom evaluation framework that benchmarks program execution time in a highly-reliable manner.
-We built an execution sandbox based on the gem5 simulator and is fully deterministic.
+We built an execution sandbox based on the gem5 simulator and is fully deterministic modulo program termination.
 For our experiments, we use a simulated CPU of the Intel Skylake CPU.
 We provide an easy-to-use docker image and API that can be used to reproduce our results and for other researchers to continue to use for program optimization research.

 We investigate numerous ways to improve the performance of LLMs for program optimization.
 Our best public access model is a fine-tuned version of CodeLlama (13B parameters) that we fine-tuned on our dataset with performance-conditioning.
 This model outperforms standard GPT-3.5 Turbo and GPT-4 with standard prompting strategies.
 We also were able to fine-tune a version of GPT-3.5 Turbo using our dataset of program optimizations and self-play (using programs and optimizations both sampled from an LLM) to obtain a model that is even stronger.